 A. Vehicles wider than 78" may never be used to follow the racer.
 The ideal pace vehicle is a small car, minivan, or small size SUV.
-Due to their height, camper vans, supersize SUV's, supersize pickups
+Due to their height, camper vans, supersize SUV's, supersize pickups with large shells, and the like are very strongly discouraged as follow vehicles, even if they are less than 78" in width. -TP or DQ

 B. Hummers, Ford Excursions, fifteen passenger vans regardless of width, and motorhomes of any kind are not allowed for any purpose by anyone involved with the race.
-Banned "motorhomes" include large van conversions.-DQ
+Banned "motorhomes" include large van conversions. -DQ

-C. Solo racers are encouraged to bring only support vehicle and may have no more than two support vehicles.
-Relay teams are also encouraged to bring only one support vehicle and may have no more than two support vehicles.
+C. Solo racers and relay teams are encouraged to bring only one support vehicle and may have no more than two support vehicles.
 Eight racer tandem relay teams may have no more than three vehicles.
 D. All entrants may have no more than one support vehicle anywhere on the race course between the start and Mojave (mile 69).
 All secondary vehicles must be driven directly from the start to Mojave on an alternate route, i.e. Hwy 5 to Hwy 14. -DQ